Penn State - Human Resources

 This includes interns, adjunct faculty, visiting scholars, volunteers, or other individuals working for or engaged by the University.
 Depending upon the responsibilities of the position, the individual must either:

 Executives, Administrators, and Academic Administrators hired through an executive staffing agency or similar staffing company must complete either a Penn State background check consistent with position requirements or have confirmation of a background check of the required criteria having been completed by the staffing agency.

 Penn State retains the right to conduct relevant background checks of current employees when it has reasonable grounds to do so, e.g., no prior check was performed, a workplace incident has occurred, upon self-disclosure of criminal activity or upon the University being informed of such activity, update of information due to designation as sensitive/critical position, or upon a change of assignment.

 Information will be used only if job related and will not necessarily affect employment.
-Human Resources will notify the employee's department of an arrest or conviction only if it is determined that the arrest and/or conviction is pertinent to the employee's ability to carry out the duties or functions of his or her position.
-If reported to the employee's department, such arrests and/or convictions, depending on the facts and the employee's involvement in the events leading to arrest and/or conviction, may subject the employee to discipline, up to and including termination.
+The Office of Human Resources will notify the employee's department of an arrest or conviction only if it is determined that the arrest and/or conviction is pertinent to the employee's ability to carry out the duties or functions of his or her position.
+Depending on the facts and the employee's involvement in the events leading to arrest and/or conviction, arrests and convictions reported to the employee’s department may subject the employee to discipline, up to and including termination.

-Records gathered as a result of a background screening check will be maintained by Recruitment and Compensation.
-Any records related to a candidate or an employee must be returned to Recruitment and Compensation and will be maintained in accordance with the Penn State records retention schedule.
+Records gathered as a result of a background screening check will be maintained as confidential records by the University, and will be maintained in accordance with the Penn State records retention schedule.

 Penn State Arrest and Conviction self-disclosure form